Classics 315: Greek and Roman Mythology

-For weekly on-line assignments, click on "Assignments" button at left.
+For various on-line assignments, click on "Assignments" button at left.

-There is a new editionof the textbook: Barry B. Powell, Classical Myth (Pearson Longman 2011) SEVENTH Edition Paper, due out on July 1, 2011.
-The publisher has provided an extensive web site with useful chapter outlines (goals), study sheets, practice quizzes and other materials for the textbook.
+There is a new edition of the textbook: Barry B. Powell, Classical Myth (Pearson Longman 2011) SEVENTH Edition Paper The publisher has provided an extensive web site with useful chapter outlines (goals), study sheets, practice quizzes and other materials for the textbook.
 Click on Powell's name to access this site, or use the link listed in the Introduction of your textbook.

 INTRODUCTION.
 Books and Course rules.

 Basic Principles: Some Ancient Ideas (etymology, aetiology, meteorology)

 - Powell, Chapter 1, pp. 1-14; chapter 25, pp. 659-662 ('physical allegory' etymology).